 Depression can hide beneath the guise of flighty concentration, trouble sleeping, anxiety and unshakable fatigue.
 Depression can be caused by smoking and drinking, chemical imbalances, low self-esteem, trauma and emotional pain.
-Many addicts are also victim to depression, so the best approach to recovery is one that addresses mental health.
+Many addicts are also victim to depression, so the best approach to recovery is one that includes mental health rehab.

 Tai Chi could be just what you need.
 Thoughtful breathing softens the edge of anxiety and gifts the mind with serenity.
 It churns circulation so that excess hormones and chemicals can be cleansed.
 It unifies physical and mental health, providing the perfect balance.
 All of these features are essential to defeating depression and thus making addiction easier to budge.